 You can also change filters in advance before it fully breaks down on you.
 If your filter has given up on you for the first time, try remembering when you bought your French press.

 Was it one year and a few weeks ago?
 Try refreshing your filter in advance every year.
 Doing it like this will result in an excellent cup of coffee every time you make coffee using your French press!

 Do you have all kinds of problems with the beaker of your french press?
 You are in the right place.
 I’ll explain what size your beaker has so that you can buy a new one.

 I personally use a Bialetti French press, which is awesome.
-Most of the time, I’ll switch between the French press and some pour over method for my morning coffee.
+Most of the time, I’ll switch between this brewer or a pour over method for my morning coffee.

 I would be lying if I said that I didn’t have any problems with my French press because I don’t use it very often.
-Fortunately, the French press has yet to break down on me.
+Fortunately, it has yet to break down on me.

 But I know some of you aren’t so fortunate, and you have run in some trouble while brewing your morning coffee.
 This is why I measured the beaker of my Bialetti French press.
 It measures; 18cm.
 This is the 8 cup variant of the Bialetti line.